What Is A SERPs Pension And Should You Opt Out Of One?

 Cashing In a SERPS Pension

-Another common question is whether or not you can “cash in” or receive your SERPS pension as a lump sum rather than ongoing disbursements.
+Another common question is whether or not you can “cash in” or receive your SERPS pension as a lump sum rather than as an ongoing disbursement.

 The simple answer is no; you cannot cash in your SERPS pension or additional state pension.
 It’s guaranteed-for-life income, so you receive it on an ongoing basis for as long as you live.